Explore the different types of carpet

 Here’s and easy answer, you got kids or pets?
 Solution dyed is the way to go!
 No kids no pets, and you want aesthetics, go for a beck dyed!

-Types of Backing
+Your standard Types of Backing

 Action Back: A woven polypropylene backing.
 It’s the industry standard: strong, stable, and affordable.
 It requires a separate cushion pad and can be a little rough during install, but it holds up very well in high-traffic areas.
 Made of silicone and sand, when your backing wears down over time, the particles fall onto your padding starting to wear it down overtime.
 That’s why it looks like sand under your old carpets, its the backing and padding breaking down over time.

 Soft Back: A felt or textile layer is added to the backing, making it smoother and cushioned.
 It protects walls and baseboards during install, is easier on installers, and reduces wear between the carpet and pad.
 It’s often chosen for higher end homes or where comfort and long term protection matter.
-The felt on the backing helps the carpet not wrinkle over time.
+The felt on the backing helps the carpet not wrinkle and stretch over time.

-Understanding Padding
+Understanding Carpet Padding

 Rebond Padding: The most common type of padding, made from recycled foam pieces compressed together.
 It’s affordable, durable, and comes in different densities, making it a solid all-around option.